bruno2kd/Item-catalog/README.md

 ## Purpose of the app:
 - The user can log in using a Google or Facebook account
+- The user can also sign up and login with a form in the app
 - The user can create an online store and add a picture for this store
 - The user can add products for this store with different sizes
 - The store owner can manage the inventory of their store